hugo38rodrigues/GazSensorRobot/README.md

-During our end of study project, we had to realize a gas detector robot with the following specifications The objective of this project was to transform a robot previously built at the IUT into a robot able to move in a known environment and detect something.
+During our end of study project, we had to realize a gas detector robot with the following specifications.
+The objective of this project was to transform a robot previously built at the IUT into a robot able to move in a known environment and detect something.
 We completed the specifications with the following functions:
 - To create a mobile robot with the aim of finding the origin of a gas on a known